Completing the online application form

 - Applications are required for all courses that have pre-entry requirements.
 This means that all full time courses require an application.
 Some part time applications have pre-entry requirements and also require an application.

-- Applications open on 28th January 2017.
+- Applications opened on 26th January 2019.
 You do not have to wait on your results before you can apply.

 - Submitting an application does not guarantee a place on that course.